nunchistudio/blacksmith/documentation/introduction/start/create.md

 It allows to configure the different components needed by the platform to successfully run an application.

-So, the entrypoint of an application looks like this:
+So, the entrypoint of an application shall look like this:
 ```go
 package main